techmatlock/c0524-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

 - Why do we use databases in Web development?

+Apps need to store and retrieve complex data in an organized fashion.
+They can be shared by many users and provide a centralized location for app data.

 - What is PostgreSQL and what are some alternative relational databases?

+An open-source relational database management system (RDBMS).

 - What are some advantages of learning a relational database?

+* They support good guarantees about data integrity.
+* Good for storing related data.
+* They can store and modify data in a way that makes data corruption as unlikely as possible.
+* They are the most widely used kind of database.

 - What is one way to see if PostgreSQL is running?

+sudo service postgresql status

 ## Notes